mui/material-ui/docs/pages/blog/mui-product-comparison.md

 ### MUI Base

-MUI Base is a library of headless ("unstyled") React UI components and hooks.
+MUI Base is an open-source library of headless ("unstyled") React UI components and hooks.
 These components were extracted from Material UI, and are now available as a standalone package.
 They feature the same robust engineering but without any default styling solution or theme.